Kyle Higashioka Player Props: Yankees vs. Padres

 Kyle Higashioka At The Plate

-- Higashioka is hitting .181 with three doubles, three home runs and six walks.
+- Higashioka has three doubles, three home runs and six walks while batting .181.

-- In 13 of 23 games this season, Higashioka got a hit, but only one each time.

-- In 34.8% of his games this year, Higashioka has notched at least one RBI.
-In three of those games (13.0%) he recorded more than one RBI.
+- Higashioka has picked up an RBI in eight games this year (34.8%), with more than one RBI in three of those contests (13.0%).

-- He has scored in seven games this season (30.4%), but has had no multi-run games.
+- He has scored a run in seven of 23 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.